scsibug/hbeanstalk/README.markdown

 About
 -----

-hbeanstalk is a client for the Beanstalk queue server, see <http://kr.github.com/beanstalkd/>.
+hbeanstalk is a Haskell client for the Beanstalk queue server, see <http://kr.github.com/beanstalkd/>.

 Status
 ------

 This is just being hacked on in some free minutes as I get them.
-Once there is some minimal functionality, I will start to cabal-ize and publish an API.
+Once there is some minimal functionality, I will start to cabalize and publish an API.

 License
 -------